JHPrk/my_linux_shell/README.md

 # Explanation
-This shell only works in Linux System<br>
+This custom shell only works in Linux System<br>
 It runs Linux system call such as execvp(), fork(), etc.<br>
-To execute this code in other Operation System such as Windows, Mac OS, you need to change OS dependent codes listed above.
+To execute this code in other Operation System such as Windows, Mac OS, you need to change OS dependent codes listed above.<br>

 # Compile In Linux
 Using gcc to compile the code <br>